High resolution satellite data - PIX4Dfields

 Introduction

-This capability complements the standard low-resolution satellite data previously available in PIX4Dfields.
-For more details on Sentinel-2, 10-meter resolution imagery, refer to: Standard low resolution satellite data - PIX4Dfields.
+This capability complements the standard low resolution Sentinel-2 satellite imagery previously available in PIX4Dfields, which now consumes credits.
+For more details on Sentinel-2 10 meter resolution imagery, refer to: Standard low resolution satellite data - PIX4Dfields.

 High resolution data characteristics